-The Netflix Interface – Profiles, Recommendations and Ratings
+The Netflix Interface – Profiles And Recommendations

 One of the best Netflix features, missing from most of the other streaming services, is user profiles.
 Each member of your family can set-up their own Netflix profile under the main account, with separate viewing histories, recommendations and watchlists.

 That way, if your spouse is an avid horror film buff, he/she can fill their watchlist with scary monster movies, without you having to go over those movies every time you’re looking for something to watch.
 In addition, if you’re both watching the same programme – but not together – each profile will track which episode you’re on without messing up the order.